michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 The ATtiny45 is physically small (even if I stick to the DIP form factor &ndash; soldering SMD by hand is still black magic to me), and it doesn't make me feel like three quarters of the pins are going to waste.
 It's *juuust* big enough for this task.
-In addition, the ATtiny25/45/85 models all have built-in hardware support for I&sup2;C by means of their USI (Universal Serial Interface) module.
+In addition, the ATtiny25/45/85 models all have built-in hardware support for I&sup2;C by means of their "Universal Serial Interface" (USI) module.

 And also, it's cheap: I've ordered mine for less than an Euro per unit.